 Accordingly, beneficiaries are often in a somewhat invidious position.
 Despite the accepted rights of beneficiaries, access to remedies comes at a price.
 The case of Woodward v Smith is a relatively rare example of a beneficiary seeking a prospective costs order (also known as a pre-emptive or protective costs order).
 A prospective costs order is an order that even if the beneficiary is unsuccessful at trial, the beneficiary will not be liable for the trustees’ costs.

-While Mr Woodward was not sucessful, the case provides a useful consideration of the limited situations where a beneficiary might be able to obtain a prospective costs order.
+While Mr Woodward was not successful, the case provides a useful consideration of the limited situations where a beneficiary might be able to obtain a prospective costs order.

-The proceedings on account of the prospective trusts order arose in the contex of three trust-related proceedings.
+The proceedings on account of the prospective trusts order arose in the context of three trust-related proceedings.
 Claims to be considered by the court include claims of self-dealing.
-In the prospective costs application the court heard that senior counsel had provided a strong opinion that self-dealing had occured and that that self-dealing was not permissible in terms of the relevant deed of trust.
+In the prospective costs application the court heard that senior counsel had provided a strong opinion that self-dealing had occurred and that that self-dealing was not permissible in terms of the relevant deed of trust.

 - Woodward v Smith NZHC 407

 - Lewin on Trusts (18th ed, Sweet & Maxwell, London, 2008) at [21-119]